mattwojo/seller-center/seller-center-docs/merchant-faq.md

 ## How do I connect payments to my business?

-Go to [Seller Center](https://seller.microsoft.com) and select the **Register** link for the program of your choice (Note: You don’t need to register to sell through Microsoft Edge).
+Go to [Seller Center](https://seller.microsoft.com) and select the **Register your merchant account** link for the program of your choice (Note: You don’t need to register to sell through Microsoft Edge).
 Enter your registration info and accept the Terms of Service.
 Follow the prompts to create a new merchant account with a payment service provider or connect your existing merchant account with a payment service provider.

 You may be required to provide the following information for Seller Center registration:
 * Business name